top of page

 My photographic endeavour their transformed into an exploration of the fragility and grandeur of the natural world.
 This experience served as a poignant reminder that great photography transcends mere access; it embodies awareness-an understanding of not where to look, but why it matters deeply.

-Wildlife Photography by Blake Ferguson depicts a sleeping Northern White Rhinoceros captured at the Toronto Zoo in Ontario, Canada.
+A Wildlife Photograph of a sleeping Northern White Rhinoceros captured at the Toronto Zoo in Ontario, Canada.

 Northern White Rhinoceros - Wildlife Photography by Blake Ferguson - Toronto Zoo